forntoh/LcdMenu/docs/source/overview/control/joystick.rst

 The horizontal axis is mapped to ``BACK`` and ``RIGHT`` while the vertical axis controls ``UP`` and ``DOWN``.
 The joystick's button can be handled separately using a :cpp:class:`ButtonAdapter`.
-All axis commands can be customised when creating the adapter.
+All axis commands can be customised when creating the adapter, and the centre value can be adjusted from its default of ``512`` if necessary.

 Include the adapter header and create an instance: